Comparing fixed-rate and adjustable-rate mortgages

-Fixed-rate mortgages are the most popular option when it comes to home loans.
-Over 90% of home buyers will pick a fixed rate over an ARM.
+Fixed-rate mortgages are the most popular mortgage loan.
+Over 90% of home buyers will pick a fixed–rate loan over an ARM loan.

 Adjustable-rate mortgages work differently than fixed-rate mortgages in a number of ways.

 An ARM has a fixed introductory rate for a pre-set number of years.
 After this introductory period ends, the loan’s rate begins to adjust along with changes in overall mortgage rates.
 This is still a 30 year mortgage but one where you’ll pay a fixed rate for the first 5 years (or 7 or 10 years, depending your loan’s structure).
 For the remaining period of the loan (23, 25 or 20 years) you’ll pay a rate that can adjust as often as once per year.

 As your rate changes, so will your monthly mortgage payment.